Brazier85/personal_zoo/docs/content/_index.md

 ### Feedings

-Keep track of the feedings for your animals
+Keep track of the feedings for your animals.
+Including feeding weight, type, etc...

 <--->

 ### Events/Actions

-Keep track of action/events like medical events or sheds
+Keep track of action/events like medical events or sheds.

 <--->

-### Easy customization
+### Easy configuration

-You can configure most settings as you need them!
+You can configure most settings via the settings page.

 {{< /columns >}}